pedalboard/pedalboard-case/README.md

 Mechanical 3D models enclosing the hardware.

-This project is created with openscad 2021.01
+The parts are created with openscad 2021.01

 ## Drill Jig